2023 Solar Incentives Guide for Deltona, FL - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you likely think of federal incentives first.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.

 Wondering how the ITC applies to your specific situation?
-Reach out to your local Deltona solar panel installation expert to get more information.
+Contact your local Deltona solar panel installer to get more information.

 More information about the new Inflation Reduction Act can be found here.
-Your local Deltona solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.
+To understand how the new Clean Energy Credit applies to you, get in touch with your local Deltona solar installers.

 State & Local Solar Incentives